-The committee could recommend to do nothing and retain charges at their current levels.
+The Cabinet could agree to do nothing and retain charges at their current levels.
 However, this might limit the Council's ability to recover the cost of delivering discretionary services and could result in the Council being unable to set a balanced budget for 2024-25.